deepakkum21/Docker/README.md

 1.  it is `config file` having `orchestration cmds` (start, stop, build).
 2.  it `does not replace Dockerfile for custom images`.
-3.  `Not suitable for managing multiple conatiners on different host`.
+3.  `Not suitable for managing multiple containers on different host`.
-4.  basically it replaces writing complex cmds for a image or conatiner.
+4.  basically it replaces writing complex cmds for a image or container.
 5.  the `containers run using compose file are automatically removed`.
 6.  `Creates a separate Network and put all the services present in the file` into that network.
 7.  **`Docker-compose up`**
 8.  **`Docker-compose up -d`** to run in detach mode by default it runs it attach mode
-9.  **`Docker-compose down`** makes all conatiners stops but donot delete volumes
+9.  **`Docker-compose down`** makes all containers stops but donot delete volumes
 10. **`Docker-compose down -v`** to delete volumes also
-11. the name given assigned to the conatiner **`foldernameOFDockerComposeFile_servicename_count`** also `serive a=name is memorized and that can be used in code for connection`
+11. the name given assigned to the container **`foldernameOFDockerComposeFile_servicename_count`** also `serive a=name is memorized and that can be used in code for connection`
 12. `docker-compose up --build` **forcing to rebuild the images if something has changed otherwise if the images were present** before it will use the previous image and latest changes might not get picked.
 13. `docker-compose build` will only build custom images and will not make up.
 14. `docker-compose run service-name cmdWhichWantToGiveAfterENTERPOINT/REPLACE?CMD`